zWolfrost/strindex/README.md

 There are a lot of features to help with translation, such as spellchecking & filtering strings by length and character set.

-The release includes a precompiled version of the program, which ONLY does the patching.
-If you want to use the other features, you will need to install Python 3.6 or later and the required libraries.
+The release includes a precompiled version of the program, which by default does the patching (unless executed with arguments).
+Warning: the precompiled version has a high chance of being detected as a false positive by antivirus software.
+You can compile the program yourself to avoid this.

 ## Supported filetypes
 *Support for more types is not planned.*